madwareru/orom-file-formats/Enumerations/ALM/MonsterKind.md

 This enumeration contains data that is useful to determine the type of a monster

-Each entry takes two bytes in a memory and stores in a unit entry in a **TypeId** field.
+Each entry takes two bytes in a memory and stores in a unit entry in a **Type Id** field.

 The following table describes them all: